mwarning/meshnet-lab/README.md

 Pro:
 - no need to modify existing routing protocol implementations
 - test the same code that is deployed
-- minimal dependencies (Linux, Python, ip, ping, pkill)
+- minimal dependencies (Linux, Python, ip, ping, pkill, vmstat)

 Cons:
 - no discrete event simulation that can run faster than real time